Agoric/documentation/main/zoe/api/contract-support/ratio-math.md

 Returns an immutable `Amount`.
 Its brand is the `ratio`'s *denominator*'s brand.

-Its value is determined by:
+The resulting value is determined by:
 1. Multiplying the `amount` value by the `ratio`'s denominator's value.
 2. Dividing the result from step 1 by the `ratio`'s numerator's value.
-3. If that results in an integer, that value is returned, otherwise, the value is rounded down (for floorMultiplyBy) or up (for ceilMultiplyBy) to the next integer.
+3. If that results in an integer, that value is returned, otherwise, the value is rounded down (for floorDivideBy) or up (for ceilDivideBy) to the next integer.

-  The above describes what is done to determine the result, not precisely how it's done in the source code.

 For example, if the amount value is 47 and the ratio is 3 / 5, the calculation would go